memgraph/memgraph-platform/README.md

 docker run -p 7687:7687 memgraph/memgraph-platform -c /etc/supervisor/supervisord-memgraph-only.conf
 ```

-## :hourglass: Versioning
+### :hourglass: Versioning

-New versioning is transparent in the sense that we explicitly state which
+The versioning is transparent in the sense that we explicitly state which
 version of software is included, and it looks like this:

 `memgraph/memgraph-platform:2.5.0-memgraph2.4-lab2.2.2-mage1.3.5`

 and just by looking at each of the Memgraph Platform version, you can know which
 versions of software it contains without looking at details in release notes.

-### :no_entry_sign: Old (Deprecated)

-This versioning is deprecated and was used until v2.4.0 Memgraph Platform.

-We have decided that major and minor versions of Memgraph Platform will follow
-Memgraph versioning.
-And the patch version will be followed with any
-update from Mage or Memgraph Lab, or updates on Memgraph Platform itself.

-In other words if we have `memgraph-platform:2.2.0`, it means it contains Memgraph
-2.2 version and compatible versions of MAGE and Memgraph Lab.

 ### :whale: Docker build